WpythonW/mistralrsUI/README.md

 - To access the web interface, open in your browser: http://localhost:7860

 Note: If you're running these services on a remote server, replace "localhost" with your server's IP address or domain name.

+## Additional Resources

+For more detailed information on running Docker containers, refer to the official Docker documentation: https://docs.docker.com/engine/reference/run/

+For advanced usage of the Mistral.rs server in your projects, consult the API documentation and integration guides.